jordwalke/FaxJs/README.md

     </td>
     <td border-style=none border-width=0>
-        <p> The project that you created is completely self contained.
-It contains all of the Fax toolkit libraries, build scripts, and test server to run your app.
-The original download/clone of FaxJs is only needed to create new projects.
-When a new project is created, everything important is copied into that new project directory. </p>
+        <p> The new project directory is self contained and has all of the core libraries copied into its `./lib` directory.
+It also has all the project build scripts. </p>

     </td>
   </tr>